Note: This product recently underwent a massive transformation! Read about our new and improved fluency homework in this post.

 If I’m going to make them read a story 4 times, it should be worthy of rereading and it should meet more standards than just fluency!

 Over the past 4 years I’ve tweaked and edited and revamped.
-In fact, of that orginal batch of stories only The Steadfast Tin Soldier remains.
+In fact, of that original batch of stories only The Steadfast Tin Soldier remains.
 So what do we have?
 35 original weekly passages organized with the story on one page.
 Parent tips and comprehension questions are on the back.
-(Actually, my team shrunk these down so the story/questions sit side-by-side on one page and we copy the week’s spelling homework on the back.
-Anything to save paper, right?)
 Each four week section is organized around a theme and includes fiction and nonfiction passages.
 Over the course of the year the passages cover a variety of genres: informational text, fable, biography, myth, folktale, tall tale, etc. All of it is common core aligned.
 For example, the core for 2nd grade says:

 Compare and contrast the most important points presented by two texts on the same topic.